pasqal-io/Pulser/docs/source/conventions.md

 :::{important}
 **In `pulser-simulation`, this is the case for the `ground-rydberg` basis**, since

  $$
  E_r > E_g \rightarrow \ket{r} \equiv \ket{b}, \ket{g} \equiv \ket{a}
  $$

 :::

-When the basis vectors are defined in desceding energy order, we have
+When the basis vectors are defined in descending energy order, we have

 $$
 |b\rangle = (1, 0)^T,~~|a\rangle = (0, 1)^T